jatinselmokar/jatinselmokar.github.io/_portfolio/covid-eda.md

 <p>&nbsp;</p>

-For more visualizations and the python code, please visit *[GitHub](https://github.com/jatinselmokar/COVID-19-Exploratory-Data-Analysis-Using-PyPlot)*
+For more visualizations and the python code, please visit *[GitHub](https://github.com/jatinselmokar/COVID-19-Exploratory-Data-Analysis-Using-PyPlot)* link.

 <!--